What's Hot

 4. ‘Although technology is a major influence in many public concerns.’

-Nontechnical considerations take primacy in Working in technology policy decisions.
+Nontechnical considerations take precedence in Working on technology policy decisions.

 “People think technology as an abstraction has some kind of inherent power, which it doesn’t,” argues historian Robert C. Post, a friend, and colleague of Prof. Kranzberg’s.